ivos/specalive/blueprint/examples/SalesSystem.md

 	The system displays products matching the criteria entered.
 	For text fields, system performs case-insensitive, starts-by match.
+	System starts by displaying first page of matching criteria.

 	> The `embedded list items` of a table specify the **columns** in the UI table.